Law Firms

 Trade marks which were protected in former Yugoslavia are also protected in Serbia.

-The following trademark types are registrable: trade marks, service marks, collective marks and certification trademarks.
+The following marks types are registrable: individual marks (trademarks, service marks), collective marks and certification trademarks.

 Multiple-class applications are possible.

-Foreign applicants who have no seat or residence in the Republic of Serbia need a local agent.
+If the applicant is a domestic natural or legal person, he does not need an agent.
+However, foreign applicants with no seat or residence in the Republic of Serbia need a local agent.

 A non-legalized power of attorney is sufficient.